Scarlett Johansson exits 'Rub & Tug' following transgender casting backlash

 Johansson’s decision follows a week’s worth of backlash from trans actors and advocates, fueled even more by her initial response that was issued via a rep to Bustle.
 “Tell them that they can be directed to Jeffrey Tambor, Jared Leto, and Felicity Huffman’s reps for comment,” read the statement, referring to the awards won by those three actors in playing trans roles.

 “I wouldn’t be as upset if I was getting in the same rooms as Jennifer Lawrence and Scarlett for cis roles, but we know that’s not the case,” Transparent‘s Trace Lysette tweeted at the time.
+“And not only do you play us and steal our narrative and our opportunity,” she added, “but you pat yourselves on the back with trophies and accolades for mimicking what we have lived… so twisted.”

 Sense8‘s Jamie Clayton echoed the sentiment by tweeting, “Actors who are trans never even get to audition FOR ANYTHING OTHER THAN ROLES OF TRANS CHARACTERS.
 THATS THE REAL ISSUE.
-And not only do you play us and steal our narrative and our opportunity,” Lysette wrote, “but you pat yourselves on the back with trophies and accolades for mimicking what we have lived… so twisted.”
+WE CANT EVEN GET IN THE ROOM.”

 Nashville‘s Jen Richards pointed to her comments regarding Matt Bomer’s casting in the film Anything in explaining another reason for the backlash.
 As she wrote about Bomer, “Every time a cis man gets applauded for bravely portraying a transgender woman on screen, every time he picks up an award for it while sporting a tuxedo, we’re reinforcing the belief that at the end of the day, a trans woman is still really a man.”
 The same principles apply to cisgender women playing trans male roles.